Kabyle language: Official status

 After the 2001–02 widespread Kabyle protests known as the Black Spring, the Berber (Amazigh) language (with all its Algerian dialects and varieties) was recognized as a 'national language' in the 2002 Algerian Constitution, but not as an 'official language' until 2016 after a long campaign by activists.
 French is not recognized in any legal document of Algeria but enjoys a de facto position of an official language as it is used in every Algerian official administration or institution, at all levels of the government, sometimes much more than Arabic.

 The Berber (Amazigh) language faces an unfavourable environment, despite a public radio in Algeria (Channel II, which dates back to 1925), as well as a public TV channel in Morocco (Channel IV or Tamazight TV).
 Since private ownership of TV channels is illegal in Algeria, Kabyles have launched a private Kabyle speaking TV channel, called Berbère Television, that broadcasts from France.
 There is no Kabyle newspaper.
 Some Algerian newspapers such as La Dépêche de Kabylie offer a small Kabyle section.

 In 1994, Kabyle pupils and students boycotted Algerian schools for a year, demanding the officialization of Berber, leading to the symbolic creation of the "Haut commissariat à l'amazighité" (HCA) in 1995.
 Berber was subsequently taught as a non-compulsory language in Berber speaking areas.
 The course being optional, few people attend.
 The Kabyle school boycott also resulted in the first recognition of Amazigh as a national language in November 1996.

 President Bouteflika has frequently stated that "Amazigh (the Berber language) will never be an official language, and if it has to be a national language, it must be submitted to a referendum".
 In 2005, President Bouteflika, stated that "there is no country in the world with two official languages" and "this will never be the case of Algeria".
 Nevertheless, after four decades of pacific struggle, riots, strikes, and social mobilization, including the Berber spring (1980, riots and strikes in the Kabylie region of Tizi Ouzou, Bouira and Bejaïa, as well as Algiers) and the Black Spring in 2001, President Bouteflika and his government recognized Amazigh (Berber) as a "national language" for the second time through a 2002 constitutional amendment.

-In February 2016, the Algerian constitution passed a resolution that made Berber an official language alongside Arabic.
+In February 2016, the Algerian parliament passed a constitutional amendment that made Amazight an official language alongside Arabic.